robcli/Kegg-Miner/README.md

 ## For single use purposes

+Run convert.py.
 Takes RAST or prokka result tsv files.
 Files can originate from KBase, or from RASTtk or prokka ran manually.
 To run, have the prokka/RAST output tsv in the same folder as the script.
 The function to run is convert(filename, type) where type is either "unity" or "kbase".
 Ex. convert("prokka_phyla.tsv", "unity") if tsv orginated from Unity or convert("prokka_phyla.tsv", "kbase") if the tsv was from kbase.

 ## Output files